allbin/output-helpers/README.md

 >`dictionary <object, default to configured and added dictionaries>` - **See the `oh.addDictionary()` docs.**

+## oh.translateTyped
+`oh.translateTyped<T>(key, capitalize, language, empty_on_error, dictionary): string`

+Equivalent to `oh.translate` but takes in a Type T with which to match the key, eg: `key keyof T`.
+If the key is not present in T it will not allow compilation.

 # Dictionary definition
 A dictionary an object with a key for each language supported by the dictionary.
 Each language should be an object with signature *key: string, value: string*.